 We were organized in 1947 and are a stock life insurance company organized under the laws of the State of Illinois.
 Our home office is located at 1299 Zurich Way, Schaumburg, Illinois 60196.
 For Contract services, you may contact us at the Service Center at Scudder DestinationsSM Service Team, PO Box 19097, Greenville, South Carolina, 29602-9097.
 We offer annuity and life insurance products and are admitted to do business in the District of Columbia and all states except New York.
-We are a wholly-owned subsidiary of Zurich American Corporation, a non-operating holding company.
-Zurich American Corporation is an indirect wholly-owned subsidiary of Zurich Insurance Group Ltd., a Swiss holding company.
+We are a wholly-owned subsidiary of Zurich American Company, LLC (formerly Zurich American Corporation), a non-operating holding company.
+Zurich American Company, LLC is an indirect wholly-owned subsidiary of Zurich Insurance Group Ltd., a Swiss holding company.